 Investors with a lot of money to invest are willing to put it into biotech, but we are going to get there before they do.

+You might be wondering whether the biotech industry is an entirely new opportunity.
+But the fact is that biotech has been around for several years, and has had its moments in the spotlight as its continued to grow and develop.
 The biotech industry was extremely hot in 2013, 2014 and 2015.
 Some people even made 1,000 percent returns on these stocks.
 Recently, Paul Mampilly has been seeing insiders purchase large and small stocks, and the result has been that these stocks were moving up very slowly.
 Most people haven’t noticed that this is happening.
+Why?
+Because as we mentioned, investors tend to focus on what they know and what they’re familiar with in the world of investing.
+They see a relatively new industry and assume there’s major risk involved.
+They overlook the steady gains that are taking place in favor of focusing on their established portfolios or growing in industries they recognize and understand.

 Paul Mampilly thinks that everyone needs an ETF.